 This Objective/Thematic Priority should provide the below Key Outcome(s)

-Tangible feedback is formalised and qualified and inputs to several other action plan items.
+Tangible feedback is formalised and qualified and inputs to several action plan items.

 The industry’s awareness and its interest for standardisation increased significantly and sustainably.

 The quality feedback received by ITU-T is an essential element to improve the attractiveness of ITU-T.